 S/PDIF Sampling clock (aud\axis\aclk) is used by controller to extract data from bi-phase stream.
 The requirement for this clock is that its frequency is greater than 512 X fs (audio sample frequency).
 Typically this clock is set to a high frequency such as 100 MHz to recover all rates starting from 32 KHz to 192 KHz.
+See Clocking for more information.

-Figure 3-10: Source: Audio Clocking
+Figure 3-9: Source: Audio Clocking